orlikoski/Skadi/README.md

 ##  MORE SECTIONS IN THE USER GUIDE
 The following sections are in the User Guide and have more detailed information there

-## KOPF Cluster Management
+## Elasticsearch-KOPF Cluster Management
-KOPF cluster management interface: http://<CCF-VM IP Address or localhost>:9200/_plugin/kopf/#!/cluster
+Elasticsearch-KOPF cluster management interface: http://<CCF-VM IP Address or localhost>:9200/_plugin/kopf/#!/cluster

 ## Kibana Interface
 Kibana interface: http://<CCF-VM IP address or localhost>:5601